makrai/notes/fan2102-speech-emo-recog-databse.md

 ## 3.2.
 Speech Emotion Recognition Benchmark

 * We investigate
-  * some recent SER papers [23–25] with open source code from papers.
-Also, we
+  * some recent SER papers [23–25] with open source code from papers
     * configuration from the original papers
-  * a series of contrast experiments based on commonly used backbone models, including VGG and ResNet.
-In addition, we also test
+  * a series of contrast experiments based on commonly used backbone models, including VGG and ResNet
   * our PyResNet model mentioned in Section 2.4
   * configuration of Our PyResNet and the backbone models
     * 60 epochs with batch size of 256 through the SGD optimizer with a